castorini/transformers-arithmetic/README.md

 This repository contains the code to reproduce the experiments from the paper ["Investigating the Limitations of Transformers with Simple Arithmetic Tasks"](https://arxiv.org/abs/2102.13019)

-First install the required packages:
+First, install the required packages:
 ```
 pip install -r requirements.txt
 ```